galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >
 {: .agenda}

-## The ToolFactory Appliance is a pop-up MYOT (make your own tools) Galaxy for scientists who routinely write command line scripts in their work.
+## The ToolFactory Appliance: A pop-up MYOT (make your own tools) Galaxy for scientists who write command line scripts in their work.

 The ToolFactory automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
 The ToolFactory can wrap any simple script that runs correctly on the linux command line with some small test input samples.
 This is potentially handy for developers new to Galaxy, and for Galaxy users who are capable of correctly scripting on the command line for themselves.

+Untested tools are immediately available providing instant feedback for the developer.
+Wording in labels and help text can be edited by re-running the job.
+The newly generated version will have all the text updated so it can be checked again.

-Untested tools are immediately available and the Galaxy server is fully functional.
-Tools can be generated or added from the Toolshed to create a tailored Galaxy.
+The Appliance Galaxy server is fully functional.
+Tools can be generated or added from the Toolshed to create a tailored Galaxy for any kind of analysis.

 The appliance is an ideal way for any data intensive scientist to quickly develop and refine new tools on their workstations, ready for deployment in production and sharing.